AurelBdl/vue-roulette/README.md

 Reusable Vue 3 component that renders an animated casino wheel on `<canvas>`.
 The package is meant to be a small publishable library (`npm install vue-roulette`) and ships with a local demo (`npm run dev`).

+## Demo

+A live demo is available at: [https://vue-roulette.ablondel.com/](https://vue-roulette.ablondel.com/)

 ## Installation

 ```bash